 - Promoting a healthy gut microbiome in children is extremely important for their adult health, and reducing future risk of chronic diseases.

-- Glyphosate herbicides, like Roundup, may pose a negative effect on the gut microbiome of children.
+- Glyphosate herbicides pose a negative effect on the gut microbiome of children.

-Unfortunately, the Environmental Protection Agency believes that children may have the MOST exposure to glyphosate due to additional non-food exposures such as treated lawns, soil, and water (9).
+Unfortunately, the Environmental Protection Agency believes that children may have the MOST exposure to glyphosate due to additional non-food exposures like treated lawns, soil, and water (9).

 How to Limit Exposure

 The official U.S. Department of Agriculture organic label prohibits these farmers from using glyphosate/Roundup on their crops.
 Unfortunately, organic products do not always end up completely free of glyphosate levels in food.
-This was confirmed in the EWG study, as a few organic products did have glyphosate detected, however, the levels were much lower than the EWG safety standard.
+The EWG study confirmed this.
+A few organic products detected glyphosate, however, the levels were much lower than the EWG safety standard.
 So, how can organic foods contain glyphosate?
-Glyphosate can drift by wind and air from nearby conventional crops.
+Glyphosate drifts by wind and air from nearby conventional crops.
 Cross-contamination during processing may also lead to glyphosate residues.

 Here are a few ways you can limit or reduce your glyphosate exposure: